charfimohamed/mlops_project/README.md

 ### What framework are you going to use (PyTorch Image Models, Transformer, Pytorch-Geometrics)

-Since we are working with cat and dog images we will be using [PyTorch Image Models](https://github.com/rwightman/pytorch-image-models) as our framework.
+Since we are working with cat and dog images we will be using pytorchvision

 ### How to you intend to include the framework into your project

-We are going to use one of the pre-trained model from PyTorch Image Models.
+We are going to use one of the pre-trained model from torch vision .

 ### What data are you going to run on (initially, may change)